Bruins win 3-2 in SO, spoil Ruff’s debut as Devils coach

 Smith’s goal, which bounced off defenseman Charlie McAvoy, came with 6:14 left in regulation, 34 seconds after Ritchie put the Bruins ahead 2-1.

-Marchand, who set up Ritchie’s goal, gave Boston a 1-0 lead at 17:40 of the first period on a power-play goal.
+Marchand gave Boston a 1-0 lead at 17:40 of the first period on a power-play goal.

-Wood tied the game on a breakaway with 11:09 left in regulation.
+Wood tied it on a breakaway with 11:09 left in regulation.

 Both of Boston’s goals were scored on power plays after Wood was penalized for goaltender interference.

+“Those two calls on me were extremely selfish,” Wood said.
+“I’ll put the blame on me that that shouldn’t happen.”

 THE NEW C: Patrice Bergeron donned the captain’s C for the Bruins.
-Defenseman Zdeno Chara, who signed with Washington, had been the captain for 14 seasons.
+Veteran defenseman Zdeno Chara, who signed with Washington, had been the captain for 14 seasons.

-MILLER RETURNS: Bruins defenseman Kevan Miller played in an NHL game for the first times since breaking a kneecap against Minnesota on April 4, 2019.
-The 33-year-old played with rookie Jakub Zboril, who was playing in his third career game.
+MILLER RETURNS: Bruins defenseman Kevan Miller played in an NHL game for the first time since breaking a kneecap against Minnesota on April 4, 2019.
+The 33-year-old partnered with rookie Jakub Zboril, who was playing in his third career game.

 NEW PLAYERS: Smith and forward Egor Sharangovich made their NHL debuts.
 Besides Zboril, the Bruins also used taxi squad members C Trent Federic and F Jack Strudnicka with David Pastrnak (shoulder/hip) and free agent signee Craig Smith (back) unable to play.
 Nico Hischier was out with a lower-body injury for the Devils.